-MYTH: The coalition is not willing to compromise with municipalities.
+MYTH: The coalition was not willing to compromise with municipalities.

-FACT: The coalition has held several meetings with interested stakeholders including city and village representatives.
+FACT: The coalition held many meetings with interested stakeholders including city and village representatives over the course of several years.
 House Bill 5 specifically addresses many of the concerns voiced by cities and villages across Ohio.

 MYTH: House Bill 5 is an attempt to impose centralized collection of municipal income tax.